-PATH: SETTINGS ⇔∜ INPUTS/OUTPUTS ⇔∜ REMOTE OUTPUTS UserSt BIT PAIRS ⇔ REMOTE OUTPUTS UserSt- 1 BIT PAIR
+PATH: SETTINGS ⇔ ♣ INPUTS/OUTPUTS ⇔ ♣ REMOTE OUTPUTS UserSt BIT PAIRS ⇔ REMOTE OUTPUTS UserSt- 1(32) BIT PAIR

 Remote Outputs 1 to 32 originate as GOOSE messages to be transmitted to remote devices.
-Each digital point in the message must be programmed to carry the state of a specific FlexLogicTM operand.
+Each digital point in the message must be programmed to carry the state of a specific FlexLogic[TM] operand.
 The setting above is used to select the operand which represents a specific UserSt function (as selected by the user) to be transmitted.

 The following setting represents the time between sending GOOSE messages when there has been no change of state of any selected digital point.
-This setting is located in the PRODUCT SETUP $\Rightarrow$ $\bigcirc$ COMMUNICATIONS $\Rightarrow$ $\bigcirc$ UCA/MMS PROTOCOL settings menu.
+This setting is located in the PRODUCT SETUP \Rightarrow \bigcirc COMMUNICATIONS \Rightarrow \bigcirc UCA/MMS PROTOCOL settings menu.

-DEFAULT GOOSE UPDATE

-TIME: 60 s
+DEFAULT GOOSE UPDATE Range: 1 to 60 s in steps of 1 TIME: 60 s

-For more information on GOOSE specifications, see the Remote I/O Overview in the Remote Devices sec-
+For more information on GOOSE specifications, see the Remote I/O Overview in the Remote Devices section.

-5.7.9 DIRECT INPUTS/OUTPUTS
+5.7.8 DIRECT INPUTS/OUTPUTS